 ensures that the invoice is paid.

-For details on these services and how to access them, see VR-SFP Chapter 17: Basic Employment Services.

 Nontraditional providers and transition educator providers can be used when all requirements outlined in C-1005: Noncontracted Providers have been met.

 When working with nontraditional providers and transition educator providers, the VR-sections titled Service Description, Process and Procedures, and Outcomes Required for Payment in VR-SFP Chapter 17: Basic Employment Services must be followed; however, the staff qualifications and purchasing fees outlined in the VR-SFP Chapter 17 do not apply.
 Refer to C-1005: Noncontracted Providers for this information.